gorchestrate/async/README.md

 }
 ```

 ## Architecture
 Gorchestrate has stateless API and does not come with a database or scheduler.
 It's intended to be integrated into applications, which will determine how & when workflows will be executed.

-Think this is a stateful scripting library - you want to execute some steps and want to save the state in persistent storage.
+Think this is a stateful script - you want to execute some steps and want to save the state of the script in persistent storage and then resume the script when some event comes in.

-Workflow is resumed(executed) by following events:
+There are 2 ways to execute workflow:
 * Scheduled call of Resume() method.
-It's scheduled right after workflow creation and event handling.
+This is called when workflow starts or event was handled and we need to continue execution.
 * Explicit call of HandleEvent() method.
-It's called whenever some event happens.
+This is called whenever some event happens.

 Brief description of how workflows are executed:
 0. Workflow is created and Resume() call is scheduled.